surge-synthesizer/shortcircuit-xt/README.md

 At the initial open-sourcing of Shortcircuit 2 (later renamed to Shortcircuit XT), the copyright to the Shortcircuit source was held by Claes (@kurasu) on the initial code and Paul (@baconpaul) on his diffs since Claes shared the code.
-The current repository and program have GPL3 dependencies, so Shortcircuit XT binaries are distributed under the terms of GPL3, due to the transitive nature of GPL3.
+The current repository and program have GPL3 and AGPL3 dependencies, so Shortcircuit XT binaries are distributed under the terms of AGPL3, due to the transitive nature of these licenses, and the expanded restrictions of AGPL3.

 But, at the outset of the project, Paul and Claes both wanted the option to take the source which we developed for Shortcircuit-as-Shortcircuit and potentially use it or fragments of it in a variety of other projects.
 So, since project